jasminder/SLMS-api/db.md

 study my schema as you are a senior database and backend engineer.
 Wait for my questions and do not reply

 ---

+. i asked you to only implement promise.all instead of the for loop.
+I did not ask you to refactor or make any helper code or functions.
+So just implement promise.all and maintain my code as it is.
+Also do not comment out any piece of code.
+Give every line of code in full.